appsody/website/content/docs/stacks/publish.md

 The following method details how to publish a stack using the Appsody CLI to make it available to others.

-We reocommend using the Appsody CLI to publish a stack, however, you can use [CI scripts](./publish-ci-scripts), if one or more stacks or repositories are to be published.
+We recommend using the Appsody CLI to publish a stack, however, you can use [CI scripts](./publish-ci-scripts), if one or more stacks or repositories are to be published.

 1. If the stack is not already packaged, package it by running the [`appsody stack package`](/content/docs/using-appsody/cli-commands/#appsody-stack-package) command from the root directory of your stack, specifying the namespace for creating the Docker images with.
 For example, the following command creates Docker images with a namespace of `myproject`:
     ```